Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Review of ensemble Kalman filter and smoother

 \subsection{Estimation of matrices}

-The EnKF requires estimates of the mean $\widehat\bfmu_{t|t-1}$ and covariance matrix $\widehat\bfSigma_{t|t-1}$ of the prior distribution in \eqref{eq:forecast2}.
-The prior covariance is required for the EnKF update through the Kalman gain \eqref{eq:gain}, and both mean and covariance are needed in the EnKF likelihood in Section \ref{sec:elik} below.
+The EnKF requires estimates of the mean {vector} $\widehat\bfmu_{t|t-1}$ and covariance matrix $\widehat\bfSigma_{t|t-1}$ of the prior distribution in \eqref{eq:forecast2}.
+The prior covariance { matrix} is required for the EnKF update through the Kalman gain \eqref{eq:gain}, and both the mean and covariance { matrix} are needed in the EnKF likelihood in Section \ref{sec:elik} below.
+The prior mean can simply be estimated by the sample mean of the forecast ensemble; that is, $\widehat\bfmu_{t|t-1} = \frac{1}{N} \sum_{j=1}^N \forex_{t|t-1}^{(j)}$.